Truck Stop Access Control Guide: How to Secure Your Truck Stop

 • Restaurants

-Truck stops are a unique type of property, similar to marinas, mobile home communities, and student housing facilities, that require equally as unique access control measures.
+Truck stops are a unique type of property, similar to marinas, mobile home communities, and student housing facilities, that require equally unique access control measures.

 How many truck stops are there in the United States?